jeffmcmahan/TYPEOF/README.md

 true instanceof Boolean   // false    :/
 ```

-And many gotchas that make things especially difficult.
-Exhibit B:
+And there are many gotchas that make things especially difficult.
+For example, take Exhibit B:
 ```js
 function (length) {